ese-msc/c-primer/part_two/03_control.md

 }
 ```

 In the apove example the code will choose which functions to call depending on if `my_label` is 1,2,3 or something else.
-Note that without the `break` statements execution will "fall through" from `case` statement blocks at the top down to the ones at the bottom, which in this case would mean `my_cool_function_one` and `my_cool_function_two` being called twice.
+Note that without the `break` statements execution will "fall through" from `case` statement blocks at the top down to the ones at the bottom, which in this example would mean `my_cool_function_one` and `my_cool_function_two` being called twice.
+This is slightly different to the Python `match` statement, which will only execute the first matching case.

 ## Summary